nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

     *   LibreOffice (version >= 5): converts office file into PDF
     *   pdftohtml: converts converted PDF into HTML preview
 *   For thumbnail generation: ImageMagick and Ghostscript for most file formats.
 UFRaw for RAW files.
+*   For processing WordPerfect documents: libwpd

+If you installed the Nuxeo DAM addon, you will need these additional requirements:

 *   For metadata extraction: Exiftool
 *   For picture preview and tilling: ImageMagick (already required for thumbnails)
-*   For video conversion and storyboarding: FFmpeg (Nuxeo DAM add-on)
+*   For video conversion and storyboarding: FFmpeg
-*   For processing WordPerfect documents: libwpd
+*   For subtitles extraction from videos: CCExtractor

 Thumbnails and previews are created when documents are imported into Nuxeo, not on the fly when browsing documents.
 So in order to check if the third party software work properly on your Nuxeo instance, you must import new documents.

 ## Linux

-Under Debian or Ubuntu, all of this can be installed by the following command:
+Under Debian or Ubuntu, most of these can be installed by the following command:

 <pre>sudo apt-get install openjdk-8-jdk imagemagick ufraw poppler-utils libreoffice ffmpeg libwpd-tools ghostscript exiftool</pre>

+{{#> callout type='warning' }}

+Installing the ffmpeg package from your distribution's repository may not provide you with support for all video formats.
+Please refer to the [additional formats support for FFmpeg](#additional-formats-support-for-ffmpeg) section for more information.

+{{/callout}}

 ### LibreOffice Configuration